GorillaDev420/OS-lab1/docs/report.md

 3. **Built-ins**:

 Built-ins are the commands handled by shell itself, instead of executing an external binary program.
-Before calling function `execute_command()`, pre-check should be made to ensure:
+Before calling function `execute_command()`, a pre-check should be made to ensure:
 - only one `pgm` in the Command linked list.
 - `pgm.pgmlist[0]` is `cd` or `exit`.

 If the first string is `cd`, we should make sure there are only 2 arguments in the argument vector (the second string should be a directory path).
 If the first string is `exit`, there are also 2 args allowed (the second string should be a return code).

-`exit` is an expilict way to exit the shell CLI (just like CTRL-D).
-We use function `strcmp()` to identify that the string is indeed the  exit command.
+`exit` is an explicit way to exit the shell CLI (just like CTRL-D).
+We use the function `strcmp()` to identify that the string is indeed the  exit command.
 ``` C
 else if(strcmp(built_in_cmd[0], "exit")== 0){
     _exit(exit_code);
 }
 ```

-`chdir()` is used to change the current directory of the shell process, we need to take care of exceptions `~` and `cd NULL` (no path specified), which mean directing to the user's home directory (chdir() can't handle these).
+`chdir()` is used to change the current directory of the shell process, we need to take care of exceptions `~` and `cd NULL` (no path specified), which means directing to the user's home directory (chdir() can't handle these).
 Under such circumstances, `strcat()` should be used to concatenate the home folder and current username. `getlogin()` is used for getting the username of the current user.

 ``` C
 if (strcmp(built_in_cmd[0], "cd")==0){